 The very big number that is shown above are the times that the hard drive has used ECC (Error Correction Code) to correct data that has been read from the disk.
 The bigger the number, the slower the hard disk transfers the data to the motherboard, and the more time the whole system takes to respond.

 Very frequently, computers display a message saying that a file cannot be found or something similar.
 Often this is caused by a faulty hard drive or in other words, a faulty disk surface.
-This can also be caused by a virus, but this is very rare.

 A virus is able to make the right partition inactive or change something in the registry.
-Viruses deleting files is very rare.

 The memory amount will affect the computer rebooting speed.
 The bigger the memory, the faster it reboots.
 Also, the faster the processor, the faster it reboots.

 Faulty hard drives connected to the USB port through USB adapters will sometimes confuse Windows.
 Especially, when the hard drive can’t read data from the system area, it will look like Windows has changed.
 Although, after some time of a freezing operating system, it will return to the normal operation.
 This freeze is simply caused by a faulty hard disk that has problems reading data from the disk.